ericgaspar/livekit_ynh/doc/DESCRIPTION.md

-LiveKit is an open source project that provides scalable, multi-user conferencing based on WebRTC.
+LiveKit is a project that provides scalable, multi-user conferencing based on WebRTC.
 It's designed to provide everything you need to build real-time video audio data capabilities in your applications.